gabrielmccoll/Nuget-Server---Azure/Nuget in Azurept1.md

  Okay it’s REALLY it was way more hassle than I expected for some bits of it so thought I’d write it down in case I forget about it.
 Plus it’s a chance to automate some stuff.

-# If all you want is a Nuget Server in Azure
-there’s a fair amount of other blogs for that.
-Google away.
-This is to do that, plus get in about some Azure Devops.
+# Why so many parts?
+Part 1 is enough to get a Nuget Server up in Azure deployed through Azure Devops Part 2 is making it a bit better with a bit of variable substitution and also using Azure Devops to package and publish modules to your new build server.
+Part 3 doesn't exist yet but it'll probably be pretty unnecessary.

 # On with the show